tent/tent.io/content/_faq.md

 Decentralized services are resilient.
 If one part breaks or is turned off the other parts continue to operate normally.
 The Internet is decentralized.
 That's why the whole Internet doesn't shut down when one site or server is having problems.
 Important systems should be decentralized.
 The Internet itself, and the most important services on it, like the World Wide Web and email, are all decentralized systems based on open protocols.
 So is Tent.
 Most existing social sites could be reimplemented using Tent.

 Decentralized services put users in control.
 Companies and products do not last forever.
-If a company changes its terms, shuts down, gets bought, discontinues a product, no problem-- users can take their data and services with them and set up somewhere else-- on their own server or at another company.
+If a company changes its terms, shuts down, is acquired, discontinues a product, no problem -- users can take their data and services with them and set up somewhere else -- on their own server or at another service provider.
 Decentralized, protocol-based systems offer users a choice of providers and developers the opportunity to innovate, since developers deal directly with users, not a platform or company.

 Distributed services using protocols have another big advantage: users on a network separated from the regular internet can still use them.
-Some countries and Internet Service Providers block access to services and content they disagree with.
+Some countries and Internet Service Providers block access to services, users, and content that clash with the adminstration's politics.
 Totalitarian regimes have blocked centralized social networks, but distributed services inside the country, like that nation's web often continue to operate.
 Tent servers can be accessed over a wireless mesh network and run as a Tor hidden service, unlike centralized social networks.

 The social web is too important to leave in the hands of any one company or government.
 The services on which the world depends need to be decentralized.
 Using Tent, the world can depend on social.

 ### What does Tent do?

-When you create new content, your Tent server sends it to the followers you choose.
-It also listens for and stores new messages and content from the people and organizations you follow.
+Tent servers maintain relationships between users and manages apps.
+Users create and view content on apps.
+When a users creates new content, their Tent server sends it to the followers they chose.
+It also listens for and stores new messages and content from the people and organizations that user follows.
 Every user on Tent also has a profile that stores basic information about the user.
-Tent also lets you control which apps can access your data and what they can do with it.
+Tent also lets users control which apps can access their data and what can be done with it.

-### How do I use Tent?
+### How can I use Tent?

 First you need a Tent server.
 A Tent server sends new content to your followers and listens for new content from people you follow.
 It stores all this content